zammad/zammad-user-documentation/advanced/time-accounting.rst

    If time accounting is enabled, this dialog will appear each time you update a ticket.
    Enter how much time you spent on it
-   (in minutes, or whichever unit of time your administrator prefers).
+   (in minutes, or whichever unit of time all your other colleagues are using).

 .. _admin documentation: https://zammad-admin-documentation.readthedocs.io/en/latest/manage-time-accounting.html